cloudeight/style-guidelines/css/README.md

 - Have two (2) empty lines above
     - Unless it is the first heading of the stylesheet
 - Open with one (1) forward slash, one (1) asterisk, two (2) spaces and ninety two (92) equals signs
-    - Leaving 4 spaces at the end for the 100 character limit
+    - Leaving 4 spaces at the end for the 100 character wide column limit
 - Have the heading text on a new line
 - Have four (4) spaces before the heading text
 - Have capitalised heading text